kubevela/kubevela/docs/en/README.md

 # KubeVela

-KubeVela is the platform engine to create *PaaS-like* experience on Kubernetes, in a scalable approach.
+KubeVela is a modern application delivery system

 ## Community